datawire/datawire-common/docs/source/architecture.rst

   browser client can directly send and receive messages on the Datawire network.

+* *Traditional monolithic applications*, which can be easily updated to communicate to other entities.
+This is a common scenario where a developer may want to incrementally refactor an application into microservices.

 Thus, in Datawire, a microservice can send messages asynchronously directly to a client or other microservice, without a broker in between.